kxxjxxl/m0nkey-type-faster/README.md

 ## Requirements
 First, replace the value of chrome_driver_path in the monkey_type_bot function call with the path to your ChromeDriver.

-Then, simply run the Python script (why are you reading this if you dont know how run a python script:
+Then, simply run the Python script (why are you even reading this repo if you do not know how to run a python script lmaoo):
 ```bash
 python fast.py
 ```